caseyj/ImRustyAtHTTP/README.md

 ## Intention:
 I found an interesting post on Reddit: https://www.reddit.com/r/dailyprogrammer/comments/6lti17/20170707_challenge_322_hard_static_http_server/ and I immediately began hacking away at the problem.
 The more I implemented, the more I found to explore and decided to take this opportunity to see not only how far I could go but what I could comparably implement against some of the most popular HTTP Server frameworks out there.
-I dont see this as a competitor to the likes of Flask, Springboot, or Servo, but absolutely see this as a personal and professional challenge on what my limits of imagination allow.
+I dont see this as a competitor to the likes of Flask or Springboot, but absolutely see this as a personal and professional challenge on what my limits of imagination allow.

 ## What I have already done:
 ### So far I have implemented the following features: